nilac8991/mx-wifi-cradle-detection-service/README.md

-# mx-dnd-cradle-detection-service
+# mx-wifi-cradle-detection-service
-Utility app which switches DND on/off based on when the device is docking status
+Utility app which switches WiFi on if it was disabled before and does it based on docking state event